cloudfour/tpp-research-monorepo/README.md

 This repo is exploring translating components from native web components (Stencil.js) into front end frameworks, documentation tools, and design tools.

-It currently shows how to use these components in React, FramerX, and StoryBook.
+It currently shows how to use these components in React, Express, Vue, FramerX, and StoryBook.

 ## Local Development Approach

 In the long run we'll likely want to publish a number of packages to a package registry:

-- Stencil Components
+- Vanilla Web Components
 - React Components
+- Vue Components
 - FramerX Components

 Individual projects can then easily install and reference the relevant components.
 However, this approach would slow down local development.
 For now, all files are referenced locally in between directories.
 A few hacks are required to make this work, but it should speed up local development.